 There is often confusion surrounding the environment in which occupational therapists work.
 Most people think they work for hospitals or clinics.
 Contrary to that an occupational therapist can work from a patient’s or client’s home, sometimes they may need to travel with the patient or client to their workplace so that the latter can benefit from their presence and work on their drawbacks.

 - Finding employment for others

 It is quite deceiving to go with the name ‘occupational therapist’.
-For most, it refers to professionals who find others jobs or employment.
+For most, it refers to professionals who find other jobs or employment.
 On the other hand, it actually means finding ‘occupations’ which determine your life roles and goals thereby giving it some sort of meaning.
 Occupations in this context would mean daily activities like work, play, education, social activities and other instrumental activities.

 For more information, ask for a free consultation today and speak with our friendly consultants about your Occupational Therapy Career, Education and PR pathways.